r-grandorder/tri-hermes/en/pages/gotterdamerung.md

 H-huh...?

 **Girl:**
-Eeyaaaaaaaaah! ! !
+Eeyaaaaaaaaah!!!
 You idiot!
 Now they're going to squish all of us...!

 **Mash:**
 No they won't!
 We won't let them!
 Ortinax is holding steady at maximum output.
 I can do this.
 Master!